edimuj/cordova-plugin-audioinput/README.md

 # cordova-plugin-audioinput
 This Cordova plugin enables audio capture from the device microphone, by in (near) real-time forwarding raw audio data to the web layer of your web application.
-A typical usage scenario for this plugin would be to use the captured microphone audio as a source for a Web audio API based applications.
+A typical usage scenario for this plugin would be to use the captured microphone audio as an audio source for [Web audio API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Audio_API) based applications.

-Since `Navigator.getUserMedia()` still isn't supported by all browsers, this plugin provides similar functionality.
+Since `Navigator.getUserMedia()` and `Navigator.mediaDevices.getUserMedia()` aren't supported by all browsers, this plugin provides similar functionality.
-This is especially true for Safari mobile on iOS devices, where the Web Audio API is supported, but currently has no support for `getUserMedia`.

 The plugin supports two different methods for microphone capture: